 The Company enters into agreements with contract research organizations ("CROs") to conduct clinical trials and preclinical studies and contract manufacturing organizations ("CMOs") to produce vaccines and other potential product candidates.
 Contracts with CROs and CMOs are generally cancellable, with notice, at the Company's option.

-As of December 31, 2022, the Company had remaining prepayments to CROs of \$2.9 million and remaining prepayments to CMOs of less than \$0.1 million for activities associated with the conduct of its clinical trials and for the production of the Company's product candidates
+As of December 31, 2023, the Company had no remaining prepayments to CROs or CMOs for activities associated with the conduct of its clinical trials or the production of the Company's product candidates.

 Michael J. Fox Foundation Grant